-Indian Air Force started as a tiny fleet with four Westland Wapiti army co-operative by-planes, six RAF trained officers and 19 Hawai Sepoys.
-Today, it is the fourth largest Air Force in the world with a highly technical and specialized fighting force that safeguards our skies against enemy invasions.
+Indian Air Force started as a tiny fleet with four Westland Wapiti army co-operative by-planes, six RAF trained officers, and 19 Hawai Sepoys.
+Today, it is the fourth largest Air Force in the world with a highly technical fighting force that safeguards our skies against enemy invasions.

 - What is AFCAT?